-The present system tests demanded by governments in respect of proposed new additives cannot possibly lead to any reduction in the existing incidence of any form of cancer.
+The control of the constituents of foodstuffs themselves, of traditional food additives, and of food contaminants is much less satisfactory.
+The present system of tests demanded by governments in respect of proposed new additives cannot possibly lead to any reduction in the existing incidence of any form of cancer.
 In recent years contamination of human food with two highly potent carcinogens has come to light accidentally rather than by the result of tests required by governments.
-I refer to aflatoxin, the product of a mould which may infect ground nuts and a wide variety of cereals stored under hot and humid conditions, and to dimethylnitrosamine that may be formed under cretain conditions of heat by the reaction of nitrites with secondary or tertiary amines.
+I refer to aflatoxin, the product of a mould which may infect ground nuts and a wide variety of cereals stored under hot and humid conditions, and to dimethylnitrosamine that may be formed under certain conditions of heat by the reaction of nitrites with secondary or tertiary amines.
 Both nitrites and amines occur naturally in foodstuffs whilst nitrites are added to some meats, fishes and cheeses as a preservative.
-The use of nitrites provides the best safeguard mass has against botulism - food poisoning due to a deadly toxin produced by Clostridium botulinum.
+The use of nitrites provides the best safeguard man has against botulism - food poisoning due to a deadly toxin produced by Clostridium botulinum.
 But it was not botulism that killed mink and foxes on fur farms in Norway and England in 1961.
-The animals died because they were exceptionally sensitive to the acute toxic effects of dimethylnitrosamine formed when nitrite - preserved herring were heated during processing to herring-meal (a minor constituent of the diet of fur animals).
-Cancer of a wide variety of organs have been produced in various animal species with dimethylnitrosamine.
+The animals died because they were exceptionally sensitive to the acute toxic effects of dimethylnitrosamine formed when nitrite-preserved herrings were heated during processing to herring meal - a minor constituent of the diet of fur animals.
+Cancers of a wide variety of organs have been produced in various animal species with dimethylnitrosamine.

-Man is the only animal that eats cooked food; he is also the only animal that experiences a high mortality from canced of the colon.
+Man is the only animal who cooks his food; he is also the only animal that experiences a high mortality from cancer of the colon.

 Could this be because nitrosamines are formed during cooking processes?

 This type of problem deserves high priority, but at present Governments have no procedural means of dealing with it.
-Perhaps the discovery, in a government - supported laboratory in Britain, of a relatively high concentration of carcinogenic nitrosamines in an alcoholic beverage consumed by Bantu's who have an exceptionally high incidence of cancer of the oesophagus, heralds the day when priority is given to the search for potent carcinogens in traditional foodstuffs.
+Perhaps the discovery in a government-supported laboratory in Britain of a relatively high concentration of carcinogenic nitrosamines, in an alcoholic beverage consumed by Bantus who have an exceptionally high incidence of cancer of the oesophagus, heralds the day when priority is given to the search for potent carcinogens in traditional foodstuffs.